abstractlyZach/utils/floating-terminal-journal.md

 ## building the floating-terminal script
 ### tools I use
 If you'd like to follow along, these are the programs you'll need to have installed.
 If not, that's ok, but it's helpful to have a basic one-line understanding of what they each do.
+* a Unix-like system.
+If you don't know what that means, Mac OSX or [Windows Subshell](https://docs.microsoft.com/en-us/windows/wsl/install-win10) should work just fine
 * sway
 * grim
 * slurp